Paras1209/Day8--Js-Fetch/README.md

 - Add form validation for user input
 - Explore other REST API methods (POST, PUT, DELETE)
 - Practice with different APIs to expand your skills

----

-*This project is designed for learning JavaScript fundamentals and modern web development practices.
-Perfect for developers looking to understand API integration and asynchronous programming.*